Octopus: You mean he's... like... a vegetable now?

 Coming from the two most otherwise despicable members of the group, Ocelot and Mantis' genuine offer of companionship to The Sorrow and offer of their library is surprisingly heartwarming, especially Ocelot point that Sorrow is no weirder than any of the others and could belong with them.
 It's particularly interesting for the offer to come from Ocelot, as The Sorrow is a being he has no possible means of controlling (and who could have easily known things that might have been detrimental to his plans), and for Mantis - who would usually rather kill people than connect with them - to jump in to help convince him.

 In the later chapters, after Sniper Wolf's brain checks out to lunch due to sleep deprivation, she heads to Russia to assassinate Sergei Gurlukovich.
 Ocelot makes the slightest suggestion that they let the Russians handle tracking her down, which they would do lethally.
-Liquid grabs Ocelot by the collar and hauls him close!
+Liquid grabs Ocelot by the collar and gets in his face!